Tests for thyroid cancer

-If your doctor suspects you may have medullary thyroid cancer, the levels of calcitonin in the blood may also be checked.
+If your doctor suspects you may have medullary thyroid cancer, they may check your calcitonin levels.
 High levels of calcitonin in the blood can be a sign of this type of thyroid cancer.

 The best way to get detailed information about your thyroid is with an ultrasound.
-This scan can show the size of any thyroid nodule and whether it is full of fluid or solid.
-It can also show whether a nodule has any features that suggest it may be a thyroid cancer rather than a benign nodule, and whether the lymph nodes in the neck appear to be affected.
+This scan can show the size of any thyroid lump (nodule) and whether it is solid, cystic (full of fluid) or a mix of both.

-If you have a thyroid nodule or enlarged lymph node in your neck, you may need a fine needle aspiration (FNA) biopsy.
-This is an outpatient procedure that takes about 15–30 minutes.
+If you have a thyroid nodule or an enlarged lymph node in your neck, you may need a fine needle aspiration (FNA) biopsy, also sometimes called a fine needle biopsy.
+This is done as an outpatient, sometimes during the ultrasound appointment, and takes about 15–30 minutes.

 If you are having an FNA biopsy:

-- the area may be numbed with a local anaesthetic – the procedure can sometimes be uncomfortable, although it is usually not painful
+- the area may be numbed with a local anaesthetic, the needle may be uncomfortable, but isn’t usually very painful and is over quickly

-- a thin needle is inserted into the nodule to collect a sample of cells
+- a thin needle is inserted into the nodule or node to collect some cells

-The sample is sent to a laboratory, and a specialist doctor called a pathologist examines the sample under a microscope to see whether it contains cancer cells.
+- the biopsy sample is sent to a laboratory, and a specialist doctor called a pathologist examines it under a microscope to see whether the sample contains cancer cells.

-To see if the cancer has spread from the thyroid to other parts of your body, you may have a CT (computerised tomography) scan and/or a PET (positron emission tomography) scan.
+To see if the cancer has spread from the thyroid to other parts of your body, some people may have a CT (computerised tomography) scan or a PET (positron emission tomography) scan.
 This process is called staging.
-Some scans may be repeated after treatment to see how well the treatment has worked (see Follow-up appointments).
+These scans may be done before or after any initial treatment, or at a later time to see how well treatment is working (see Follow-up appointments).

 Before the scan, a special dye known as contrast may be injected into one of your veins.
 This helps ensure that anything unusual can be seen more clearly on the pictures.
 The dye may make you feel flushed or hot, and it may produce a strange taste in your mouth for a few minutes.

 The CT scanner is a large, doughnut-shaped machine.
-You will lie on a table that moves in and out of the scanner.
+You lie on a table that moves in and out of the scanner.
 You will be asked to remain still and hold your breath for a few seconds during the scan.
-While it may take 30–60 minutes to prepare for the scan, the scan itself takes only a few minutes.
-You can go home once the scan is finished.
+It may take 30–60 minutes to prepare, but the scan itself takes only a few minutes.

-To prepare for the PET scan, you will usually be asked not to eat or drink for a period of time (fast).
+A PET-CT scan is sometimes used if other tests are unclear or if thyroid cancer has come back (recurred).
+To prepare for the PET scan, you will be asked not to eat or drink for a period of time (fast).
 Before the scan, you will be injected with a glucose solution containing a small amount of radioactive material.
 Cancer cells show up brighter on the scan because they take up more of the glucose solution than normal cells do.